• Skip to primary navigation

 dutch oven beef stew steps with illustrations

-What's the best cut of meat for beef stew
+What's the best cut of meat for beef stew?

 The best cut of meat for beef stew is a well marbled chuck roast in my opinion.
 Although it's a tougher cut of meat due to the tougher connective tissue, when cooked long and slow the connective tissues begin to soften creating fork tender meat which is perfect for dutch oven beef stew.

-Why your pot roast might be tough
+Why your pot roast might be tough?

 Pot roast or chuck roast is perfect for slow cooking and if not done properly can result in your meat being tough and hard to chew.
 For the perfect soft and tender bite, a slow simmer or braising is the cooking method of choice for beef stew.

-• A slow and long simmer
+• A slow and long simmer will ensure fork tender meat.

 dutch oven beef stew in white bowl garnished with fresh thyme